virteal/l8/README.md

   }
 ```

 This is the "procedural" style.
-A "declarative" style is also available:
+A "declarative" style is also available where
+what is usually a function can be a list of steps:

 ```
-  do_something_task = l8.Task([
+  do_something_task = l8.Task(
     function(){ this.sleep( 1000) },
     {fork: function(){ do_some_other_task() }},
     {fork: function(){ do_another_task()    }},